astropy/astroquery/docs/cds/complex_query.rst

 must :

 -  belong to this `MOC_FILE`_
--  have the word 'CDS' in their IDs (constraint on the ``ID`` meta data)
+-  have the word 'CDS' in their IDs (constrain on the ``ID`` meta data)
--  cover at most 1% of the sky (constraint on the ``moc_sky_fraction`` meta data)
+-  cover at most 1% of the sky (constrain on the ``moc_sky_fraction`` meta data)

-Meta data constraint is written like an algebraic expression involving the set of meta data to constraint.
+Meta data constrain is written like an algebraic expression involving the set of meta data to constrain.
 For more details about how to write them, go to the `CDS MOC Service`_.
 Please refer to the section Advanced queries & parameters part ii.